diegoref/SSA2016/README.md

 # SSA2016
-Challenge on Semantic Sentiment Analysis within ESWC2016
+Challenge on Fine-Grained Sentiment Analysis within ESWC2016

 Check the <a href='https://github.com/diegoref/SSA2016/wiki'>wiki</a> page to see more details